farnoosh27/LeetCode-Solutions/1929_ConcatenationofArray/solutions.md

   * Since this is like a dynamic array, and we are taking each value and pushing it through the end O(n) would be the time complexity

-  * we will technically gonna need extra memory
+  * we will technically gonna need extra memory, therefore, the space complexity of this code is also O(n)